cabart/3D-Wheat-Dataset-Blender-Extension/README.md

 - Installation of Blender (Version 4.2.3 LTS, uses Python version 3.11 internally)
   - Install `Dynamic Sky` extension (Version 1.0.6 at time of writing)
+  - Run `./install.sh` installation script (downloads the Python wheels and creates a zip file of the extension)
-  - Create Zip file of whole repository and in Blender > Preferences > Install from disk... > (Choose zipped file)
+  - In Blender > Preferences > Install from disk... > (Choose zipped file in parent directory)
-    - Python wheels are stored on Github using GIT LFS.
-To get them correctly, first install git-lfs and only then clone the repository and create a zip file
-    - Downloading the repository as a zip file directly from github will unfortunately not correctly download git lfs files
   - Check rendering devices uses GPU (Preferences > System > Cycles Render Devices > CUDA)
 - Python dependencies
   - They come packaged within the extension (wheel files).
-If this breaks in the future either update the wheel files e.g. for [scipy](https://pypi.org/project/scipy/#files).
-Or remove them from the manifest and install them directly in the Blender Python environment.
+If this breaks in the future update the wheel versions e.g. see versions for [scipy](https://pypi.org/project/scipy/#files). `pdate the version numbers also in the blender_manifest.toml`

 Notes: Downloading the repository directly from Github does not include the realistic ground texture due to licensing reasons.